fruch/pytest-elk-reporter/README.md

 pip install pytest-elk-reporter
 ```

-### ElasticSearch configuration
+### Elasticsearch configuration

-We need this auto_create_index enable for the indexes that are going to be used,
+We need this `auto_create_index` setting enabled for the indexes that are going to be used,
 since we don't have code to create the indexes, this is the default

 ```bash